limkokhole/jianfan_grep/README.md

 #### Installation
 Ensures you perform `pip install opencc-python-reimplemented`.
 Then copy content of jianfan_grep.sh and paste into ~/.bash_aliases (don't forget run `source ~/.bash_aliases` if want to test without restart bash).

 #### Usage (This g/gi/gr/gri are same usage like grep, just 'gr' here represents grep -r, and 'gi' represents grep -i, 'gri' represents grep -ri.
-All of them are the most common use options)
+All of them are the most frequent switching options)
     g
     gi
     gr